polyphony-chat/docs/docs/Protocol Specifications/core.md

 Depending on how many events the session has missed, the earliest events might be excluded from the response to limit the response bodies size.
-This behaviour should be explicitly documented in implementations or extensions of polyproto.
+This behavior should be explicitly documented in implementations or extensions of polyproto.

 Due to the
 intended use cases for retrieving events through REST rather than WebSockets, this endpoint is not